Identification and estimation of multinomial choice models with latent special covariates: Conclusion

 \section{Conclusion}

-This paper shows that commonly used exclusion restrictions and parametric assumptions about the distribution of some unobservables may lead to identification in discrete outcome models.
-The proposed identification framework allows one to extend the results from a large literature that uses special covariates with full support to environments where such full-support covariates are not available.
+This paper shows that commonly used exclusion restrictions and richness assumptions about the distribution of some unobservables may lead to full nonparametric identification in discrete outcome models even when covariates are bounded.
+The proposed identification framework extends the results from a large literature that uses special covariates with full support to environments where such full-support covariates are not available.
+It also leads to an asymptotically normal estimator of the finite-dimensional parameters of the model.

-The partial identification result can substantially decrease computational complexity of constructing confidence sets for partially identified parameters.
-For instance, the likelihood ratio statistic of \citet{CTT} is asymptotically $\chi^2$ distributed after profiling $\beta_0$ under the null hypothesis, since the model in this case is identified.
-Thus, there is no need to use bootstrap and one can take critical values from $\chi^2$ distribution.